Classic Motorcycle Build

 Getting Started

-Removing the tank prevents accidental scratching, plus a little more working room
+Removing the tank prevents accidental scratching, plus a gives you little more working room.

 motorcycle gas tank bare metal